 Similar to the association technique, the use of fantasy is a powerful psychological resource when creating visual advertising.

 A favorite fantasy with many consumers around the world is that unicorns poop rainbows.
 Other examples are television advertising spots or print adverts inspired by films like The Lord of the Rings or Star Wars.

 Fantasy inspired advertising is directed at consumers who are into fantasy films and books.
 By choosing this technique, the brand leaves a lasting impression.
 This tactic works just as well for advertisements targeted at children or adults.

 The use of animation and motion graphics is quickly taking over the advertising space, from digital advertising to outdoor advertising.

 Animation pertains to visuals that are animated instead of filmed with human characters.
 It’s the moving version of an illustration.
 A motion graphic is a bit different as it’s not a storytelling technique, but more of an explanation or visual accent.

 Both are used in short advertisements seen at the beginning of YouTube videos or inside apps with in-app purchases.
 This technique catches the attention of the viewer very fast and can be very successful.

-These animated TV commercials for Oreo cookies are memorable, fun and quite successful.
+This animated TV commercial for Oreo cookies is memorable, fun and quite successful.